SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 Up to 3 seats, so a small boutique practice or a freelancer with an associate can share the licence.
 Beyond that, the Business plan removes the cap.

-Why we priced it this way
+Why we built it

 Two reasons, neither of them an accident.

 Independent consultants do good work and deserve professional tools.
 The SAP SoD/GRC market relies heavily on independents and small boutiques to deliver actual remediation work, not just diagnosis.
 Most enterprise vendors treat that population as too small to license.
 We disagree.
-The economics of a 311 EUR monthly entry tier are still healthy for us, and the consultants who use the tool tend to feed Business-tier opportunities later.

 When the Freelance edition pays for itself